curran68/codemp4/README.md

 As this is my first Django project throughout I faced challenges and also some demanding issues which needed thought and processes to remedy problems along the way.

-Within the project i have created on AWS an S3 bucket with the relevant policies and features to handle static files.
-This took a great length of time to achieve this due to the newest methods and relevant code structure.

 The site is deployed to Heroku.